listedlinked/newsvn/doc/init.md

 Copy amsterdamcoind.init to /etc/init.d/amsterdamcoind.
 Test by running "service amsterdamcoind start".

-Using this script, you can adjust the path and flags to the amsterdamcoind program by setting the SolarisD and FLAGS environment variables in the file /etc/sysconfig/amsterdamcoind.
+Using this script, you can adjust the path and flags to the amsterdamcoind program by setting the AmsterdamCoinD and FLAGS environment variables in the file /etc/sysconfig/amsterdamcoind.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn